methuselah-0/libreoffice-online-install.sh/README.md

 ## Prerequisites
 It's intended to be used with a running NextCloud server.

-You should have setup letsencrypt certificates for your domain.
+You should have setup valid letsencrypt certificates for your domain in /etc/letsencrypt/<mydomain>.tld/*

 ## Installation
 1. Clone/Download the files:
 git clone https://github.com/methuselah-0/officeonlin-install.sh
-2. Edit "mydomain" to where you have an existing letsencrypt certificate for. zile officeonlin-install.sh/officeonline-install.sh
+2. Edit "mydomain" passwords etc. to where you have your existing letsencrypt certificates. cd libre-office-online && zile install.sh
 4. Save changes with
 Ctrl+x s y and exit with Ctrl+x Ctrl+c
 5. Make it executable:
-cd officeonlin-install.sh && sudo chmod +x install.sh
+sudo chmod +x install.sh
 5. Run the script
 sudo ./install.sh